GleammerRay/WineSteam/README.md

 It is recommended to use `View` -> `Small Mode` in Steam to minimize crashes and bugs.

 Read [Adding as an App](#adding-as-an-app) for adding Wine Steam to your applications launcher.

+## Updating

+To update WineSteam, just run `bash update.sh`.
+This will pull the latest commit and download runtime packages.

 ## Uninstalling